Happy Cat Signs: Keep Your Cat Happy and Healthy

 Grooming in front of you

-When your cat starts grooming itself in front of you with a relaxed posture, it clearly indicates that it is content and comfortable in its environment.
+When your cat starts grooming itself in front of you with a relaxed posture, it indicates that it is content and comfortable in its environment.
 Regular grooming is a positive sign of a happy and healthy cat.

 Making Biscuits